“A knight? No.” Kat trailed after him, not trusting him enough to get any closer.

 A growl escaped his lips after he noticed a few nicks in his duster.
 “Bastards tried to ruin my nice coat.”

 Walter limped over to them.
 He seemed okay and had caught his breath again.
 “You took your time, but all the same, thank you,” he said when he reached Uriel.
 “I worried they would show up sometime this week, however, I did not suspect it would be this early.”
-He dropped the bent poker.
-It clanged against the marble tile.
+He dropped the bent poker and it clanged against the marble tile.

 “It’s foolish to keep her here,” Uriel grumbled and folded his arms.
 The leather creaked under the tight strain.
 “You should send her back now.
 They didn’t find her before.
 I doubt they’ll find her any time soon.”